 Found in beta-keratin, the primary healthy protein in nails, skin, and hair,

 cysteine is essential in collagen production, along with skin elasticity and

-Likewise called for in the manufacture of amino acid taurine, cysteine is a component of the antioxidant glutathione, and also contributes in the metabolic rate of crucial biochemicals such as coenzyme A, heparin, as well as biotin.
+Likewise, called for in the manufacture of amino acid taurine, cysteine is a component of the antioxidant glutathione, and also contributes to the metabolic rate of crucial biochemicals such as coenzyme A, heparin, as well as biotin.

-NAC is essentially a powerful anti-oxidant and cysteine/glutathione prodrug that is converted to cysteine in the intestine ( by the enzyme aminoacylase 1) and absorbed into the blood stream.
-Then it is rapidly metabolised and incorporated on to proteins.
+NAC is essentially a powerful anti-oxidant and cysteine/glutathione prodrug that is converted to cysteine in the intestine (by the enzyme aminoacylase 1) and absorbed into the bloodstream.
+Then it is rapidly metabolized and incorporated into proteins.

-But, in general, little is known of the metabolism of this agent.
+But, in general, little is known about the metabolism of this agent.